Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/archive/Chapter3.md

 Ljörn stepped back to better see it again.
 He slowly approached it and gave it a nudge with his foot, making sure it was dead.
 "What is this...?" he whispered to himself as he bent down to look at it closer.
 He felt an urge to stand up so he wasn't so close to it, but he resisted.
 This was the creature that he needed to take parts from.
 He drew his knife and cut its head and tail, leaving the body on the shore.

-Ljörn returned to the Völva.
+Ljörn returned to the völva.
 He held the creature's appendages in a way so more blood would not get onto his hands.
 "Here," he quietly said, offering them to her.

-The Völva took the creature's appendages and said,  "Ah, the snake's head and tail!"
+The völva took the creature's appendages and said,  "Ah, the snake's head and tail!"

 Ljörn then realised what he had slain was a snake.
 He glanced back at the headless, tailless snake body he left beside the bush which it came out of.

-Taking the head and tail, the Völva tossed them into the fire before her.
+Taking the head and tail, the völva tossed them into the fire before her.
 As they caught fire and quickly turned to ash, then she looked into the sky and her eyes went blank.
 She began to talk in tongues, chanting some old language he never heard or read before.
 "Nerþuz, Þunraz, Wōðanaz, Frawjaz, jūz mek geb witamaz þanei izwiz wissēz, jūz mek lētō auk spellą!
 Ek hit blōtą geldō, swa jūz mek frōdī auk Lernas waiwanunz, auk jūz hes walanunz manō!"

-The Völva's voice deteriorated, becoming more like the whisper of a raspy old man.
+The völva’s voice became more like the whisper of a raspy old man.
 She was now speaking cryptically, but this time, Ljörn understood.

 *Goblet one may find,*